Royal Bank of Scotland

 Emma has a MA in Modern History from Trinity College Oxford and a MBA from Manchester Business School via a 'Women in Management' scholarship from ‘The Guardian’.
 Emma is a member of the Pensions and Lifetime Savings Association Defined Contribution Council.

-Mel Duffield is Head of Pensions Strategy and Insight at the Universities Superannuation Scheme (USS), the hybrid pension scheme for academics and related roles in the UK higher education sector.
+Mel is Pensions Strategy Executive at the Universities Superannuation Scheme (USS), the hybrid pension scheme for academics and related roles in the UK higher education sector.
 Mel has been heavily involved in the design and implementation of the scheme’s new DC section, USS Investment Builder, since joining USS in February 2015, and has a wider remit covering employer and member insight, product strategy, and employer liaison.

 Mel has a BSc in Economics from Nottingham University, an MSc Economics from Bristol University, is a serving Magistrate on the SW London bench, and plays football and climbs mountains in her spare time.